mermaid-js/mermaid/docs/syntax/flowchart.md

 ### Renderer

-The layout of the flowchart diagram can be don in multiple ways.
-The default rendering is done using an algorithm called dagre.
-It is possible to use another algorithm called **elk** for rendering flowcharts which is better for large and more complex diagrams.
-This is an expermental feature but worth exploring.
+The layout of the diagram is done with the renderer.
+The default renderer is dagre.

+Starting with Mermaid version 9.4, you can use an alternate renderer named elk.
+The elk renderer is better for larger and/or more complex diagrams.

+The _elk_ renderer is an experimenal feature.
-This can be enabled using directives by adding this in the diagram code:
+You can change the renderer to elk by adding this directive:

     %%{init: {"flowchart": {"defaultRenderer": "elk"}} }%%